cleesmith/Aidetour/README.md

 ## Key Features

-- Seamless integration between OpenAI API and Anthropic Claude API
+- Seamless integration between a facade/mimicked OpenAI API and the real Anthropic Claude API
 - Support for multiple Claude models:
   - Opus: claude-3-opus-20240229
   - Sonnet: claude-3-sonnet-20240229
   - Haiku: claude-3-haiku-20240307
-- Graphical user interface (GUI) for both macOS and Windows
+- A graphical user interface (GUI) for both macOS and Windows
-- Command-line interface (CLI) mode for terminal usage
+- A command-line interface (CLI) mode for terminal usage
-- A chat log of your requests and Claudes responses, as pairs of "Me:" and "AI:"
+- A timestamped chat log of your requests plus Claude's responses, as pairs of "Me:" and "AI:"
 - Logging functionality for tracking application events and errors

 ## Installation